pranigopu/mastersProject/conceptual-notes/bayesian-inference/sampling-methods.md

 **KEY POINT**:

 The whole point of a sampling method is to estimate an unknown distribution.
 Hence, in practice, when we sample from the posterior, it is because we do not know the posterior.
-However, due to certain theoretical guarantees in the general MCMC approach (mainly the guarantee that the steady-state transition probabilities of the Markov chains simulate the posterior distribution; see: ["Markov chain Monte Carlo (MCMC)" from this document](#markov-chain-monte-carlo-mcmc)), we have that after a certain number of samples, we begin to draw samples as if from the posterior.
+However, due to certain theoretical guarantees in the general MCMC approach (mainly the guarantee that the steady-state transition probabilities of the sampler's Markov chain simulate the posterior distribution; see: ["Markov chain Monte Carlo (MCMC)" from this document](#markov-chain-monte-carlo-mcmc)), we have that after a certain number of samples, we begin to draw samples as if from the posterior.
 Hence, when we say "sample from the posterior", we mean that in the way described by the general MCMC approach.

 ---